Artist, object maker, conceptual thinker

 Ron Huebner (Edmonton 1959 - Amsterdam 2004) was an innovative, conceptual artist who primarily dealt with three dimensional form.
 For over twenty years he was passionately engaged in the creation of a distinctive body of work grounded in a focused and personalized vision of the human experience.
 The work was consistent and enduring, resonating with a timeless sensibility that transcended stylish techniques, materials and/or art trends.
 Over the years expositions were realized in both North America and Europe.
 There was always a gravitation to showcasing the work in venues representing alternative perspectives with a focus on experimental development.

-The extensive oeuvre of work that emerged is intellectually complex, expressively direct and visually forthright.
-It is timeless in content, referencing human issues that move deep below the surface.
+The extensive oeuvre of work that emerged was and continues to be intellectually complex, authentic and truthful.
 Huebner was a traveler into the psyche using art as the mode of transportation.
 While the journey was personal, the work resonates universally.
 From installations that activated the senses through sound, temperature and/or materials, to small intimate hand-held objects - the physical manifestation of conceptual ideas was always highly original and contextually meaningful.
-Huebner was a strong, silent Canadian cultural voice that created a body of memorable work reflecting both a personal trajectory as well as responses to his surrounding socio-cultural environment.
+Huebner was a strong, silent Canadian cultural voice that created a body of memorable work reflecting both a personal trajectory as well as responses to his surrounding sociocultural environment.

-Huebner’s formative arts education took place in North America; Camosun College in British Columbia, NSCAD in Halifax, and Empire State College and The Cooper Union in New York.
+Huebner’s formative arts education took place in North America; Banff Centre for the Arts, Alberta, Camosun College, British Columbia, NSCAD, Halifax, and Empire State College and The Cooper Union, New York.
 He was influenced by individuals such as John Greer, Hans Haacke, and Dennis Oppenheim, to name but a few.
 While living in New York he worked as an assistant to Oppenheim which became a lifelong and influential relationship.

 In 1984 Huebner went overseas to attend the highly regarded post academic institute for creative research and production, the Jan Van Eyck Academie in Maastricht, Netherlands.
 Working independently in a studio environment with access to facilities, materials and various mentors time spent at JVE were pivotal in Huebner’s development, as it presented the circumstances for concentrated exploration and experimentation, and importantly, direct access to participation in the European cultural experience.